yoavram/markx/HELP.md

 1. [Twitter Bootstrap] and [jQuery] for the UI
 1. [PageDown] as the Markdown editor and real-time HTML converter
 1. [Github.js] for the GitHub API
-1. [BibTeX-js] for previewing the bibliography
+1. [Javascript BibTeX Parser] processing citation keys and bibliography files
 1. [Google Code Prettifier] for code highlighting
 1. [MathJax] for math rendering